benmesander/rvint/README.md

 # Unsigned fast division by 3 without using M extension.
 # This routine is 64-bit on 64-bit CPUs and 32-bit on 32-bit CPUs.
 # It uses a fast multiply/shift/add/correct algorithm.
-# Suitable for use on RV32E architectures.
+# Also suitable for use on RV32E architectures.
 #
 # input registers:
 # a0 = unsigned dividend (32 or 64 bits)